ScalHive/Interview-Tasks/Java_Scala Task/README.md

 2. If a free user is under 3 actions refresh the number of actions to 3

 3. Paid users reduce their days remaining count

+### Task-3

+Implement class TSStack with behavior of the stack data structure (LIFO) and provide a test suite that checks for the correctness of implemented methods.
+Proposed implementation should:
+* always return correct values or throw corresponding exceptions
+* be able to work with different data types
+* could be used in a multi-threaded scenario